 5. The court already discounted one of Dr. Cordero's claim against one party and ignores his other claims against the other parties 700 6.
 The court gave short notice to Dr. Cordero that he had to appear in person, the cost to him notwithstanding, to argue his motion for sanctions for the submission to it of false representations by Mr. MacKnight -who had not bothered even to file a response-, thus causing Dr. Cordero to withdraw the motion 701 F. Bankruptcy and district court officers to whom Dr. Cordero sent originals of his Redesignation of Items in the Record and Statement of Issues on Appeal neither docketed nor forwarded this paper to the Court of Appeals, thereby creating the risk of the appeal being thrown out for non-compliance with an appeal requirement.
-702 Court officers also failed to docket or forward the March 27 orders, which are the main ones appealed from, thus putting at risk the determination of timeliness of Dr. Cordero's appeal to the Court of Appeals 704 Recusal is required when to a reasonable person informed of the circumstances the judge's conduct appears to lack impartiality 705 A. Recusal should be granted because equity demands it in the interest of justice 706 B. Recusal should be carried out in the interests of judicial economy 708 To provide for a fair and impartial judicial process, this case should be removed to the District Court for the Northern District of New York, held at Albany 708 A. To avoid further injury through bias and prejudice, removal should be carried out forthwith, so that this motion must be decided now 709 Relief sought 709
+702 1.
+Court officers also failed to docket or forward the March 27 orders, which are the main ones appealed from, thus putting at risk the determination of timeliness of Dr. Cordero's appeal to the Court of Appeals II. the usal is required when to a reasonable person informed of circumstances the judge's conduct appears to lack artiality 705 11. the imp circumstances the judge's conduct appears to lack II. the imp A. circumstances the judge's conduct appears to lack artiality 706 the imp A. B. To j circumstances the judge's conduct appears to lack artiality 706 708 the imp A. B. To j sho circumstances the judge's conduct appears to lack partiality 706 708 708 III. the imp A. B. To j sho Dist A. circumstances the judge's conduct appears to lack cartiality 706 708 709